 Chapter 4: “Reward”

-A meaningful reward gives you motivation to stick to your goals despite the harsh and discouraging circumstances.
+A meaningful reward motivates you to stick to your goals despite the harsh and discouraging circumstances.

-Reward also helps you completing the habit loop:
+Reward also helps you complete the habit loop:

 (I studied this in The Power Of Habit.
 It’s a basic concept.)